Origins of the Qin

 • "Qin" could have been the name used in different parts of China to refer to specific local qin-style instruments.

 Distinguishing between these two possible meanings is important in discussing whether the qin-styles discovered in archaeological sites dating from the 5th to the 3rd C. BCE were actually called qin at that time, or whether today we should refer to them as qin, qin-type, or something else.
 Were they ancestors of the qin?
 Or were they simply qin-styles, the names of which we do not know today, and which lost out to an instrument from another region?
 Common writing today seems to assume they were ancestors of our qin.
-This footnote here focuses on why I think we should consider the possibility that they were competitors, not ancestors (i.e., we today might identify them as of the qin genre, but should not then assume we can connect to them any of the philosophy associated with the qin as mentioned in the Confucian classics, or consider them as direct ancestors of the modern qin).
+But if so, why was there apparently no discussion of why the "original" form of Confucius' own instrument was being changed.
+This footnote here focuses on why I think we should consider the possibility that they were competitors, not ancestors (i.e., we today might identify them as of the qin genre, but should not then assume we can connect to them any of the philosophy associated with the qin as mentioned in the Confucian classics, or consider them as direct ancestors of the classical qin).

 2. After the Han dynasty the word "qin" in classical Chinese literature by itself almost always refers to our fretless zither with seven silk strings.
 However, over time many other stringed instruments came to be called qin: 胡琴 huqin for the two-string fiddle brought to China by the Hu of Central Asia, 月琴 yueqin for the plucked lute with a face like a full moon, and so forth.
 Eventually, perhaps in the 20th century, the term 古琴 guqin ("old qin") was coined to refer to our seven-string zither.